Doorlabs-dev/starkstake_/readme.md

-# stakestark_
+# starkstake_

-stakestark_ is a liquid staking protocol built on Starknet.
+starkstake_ is a liquid staking protocol built on Starknet.
 It enables users to stake STRK tokens and receive liquid staking tokens (stSTRK) in return.
 These tokens can be traded, used in DeFi, or redeemed for the underlying STRK tokens after a withdrawal request.

 ## Project Structure